 I have had good luck by adding a parchment to fit the bottom of round or square pans, and around the sides I butter ever so lightly and dust with flour ever so lightly.
 I have even used that flour spray can on the sides to make it super easy.

 For my mini bundts, I just use the flour spray can.
-And for cupcakes, paper liners.
+Same for cupcakes, paper liners.

 Are you on Pinterest?
 Perhaps save the recipe there using this image...

 Don't miss a thing, subscribe here to get recipes delivered to your inbox!